 I prefer to keep things simple for the holiday meals.
 People often stress too much around the holidays and your dinner should not be a part of the stress!

 This is a very simple prep and it will be a juicy meal!
-The lemon does not add a lot of flavor, but it does help to keep the turkey tender.
+The lemon does not add a lot of flavor so it won’t be sour.

 This is our favorite way to prepare it for how tender it is, but we also have one without lemon that uses garlic powder instead of chopped garlic if you prefer not to add the lemon – classic roast turkey.